YorkshireKev/kevssite.com-jekyll-version/_posts/2020-05-06-central-cavern.md

 It must have been 30+ years since I've written anything in zx basic!

 There have been a few other tweaks here and there, and I'm starting to see light at the end of the tunnel.
 I still need to add a game over screen, something for when the player completes the game and I'll probably faff with the lighting to try and give it a more underground feel if I can.

+# Update 12-Jul-2020 - Just about finished it #
+After a final flurry of activity, I've just about completed writing the game.
+There's probably a little bit of polish to add, but it's now a complete and playable game!
+Okay, so it's only got one level but as I always said, that's all I was ever going to write.
+I've added a game over screen, and a nice surprise if the player ever manages to complete the level.

+My next task is to add some screenshots and make a short video of the gameplay.
+I then plan to seek permission from the copyright owners of Manic Miner (if I can find them) to see if I can release the game as a free download.
+Wish me luck!